FirelyTeam/spark/docs/src/pages/Get_started/Installing_spark.md

 ## Install Spark

-The core packages Spark.Eninge and Spark.Mongo are running on NetStandard 2.0.
-For the web applications you choose between:
+The core packages Spark.Engine and Spark.Mongo are running on NetStandard 2.0.
+For the web application you may choose between:

 - `Spark.Web` which runs on ASP.Net Core 2.1, or
-- `Spark.Classic` which runs on ASP.Net 4.6 or later.
+- `Spark` which runs on ASP.Net 4.6 or later.